IBM/credit-risk-workshop-cpd/workshop/admin-guide/README.md

 ![Menu -> Virtualize](../.gitbook/assets/images/dv/dv-virtualize-menu.png)

 Several tables will appear (many are created as sample data when a Db2 Warehouse instance is provisioned) in the table.
-Find the tables you created earlier, the instructions suggested naming them: `CUSTOMER`, `PRODUCT` and `FINANCIAL`.
+Find the tables you created earlier, the instructions suggested naming them: `FINANCIAL`, `PERSONAL`, and `NONFIN`.
 Once selected click on *Add to cart* and then on *View Cart*.
 You can search for the Schema `NULLIDRA` and they should show up:

 ![Choose the tables to virtualize](../.gitbook/assets/images/dv/dv-virtualize-tables.png)